Licensing 2021 Chapter Russia22 February 2021

 According to article 1350(5.4) of the Russian Civil Code, rules and methods for doing business are not considered as inventions.
 Hence, business processes or methods are not patentable in Russia.

 Living organisms may be patented in Russia, provided that they meet general patentability criteria.
 At the same time, there are certain exceptions.
-Pursuant to article 1349(4) of the Russian Civil Code, the following shall not be regarded as patented objects:
+Under article 1349(4) of the Russian Civil Code, the following shall not be regarded as patented objects:

 - methods of cloning human beings;